-- default on or late payment of the premium;
+- default on or late payment of a premium;

-- the policyholder increasing the risk without notifying the insurer; or
+- the insured increasing the risk covered without notifying the insurer; or

-- the policyholder instigating the insured event in an intentional or grossly negligent manner or violating its obligation to mitigate the damage.
+- the insured instigating an insured event in an intentional or grossly negligent manner or violating its obligation to mitigate damage.